-Don’t get me wrong, I know we’re talking about our children, and they don’t do it intentionally, but they sure seem to do it repeatedly – causing us to take on their drama and even suffer the consequences of THEIR choices.
-Ask yourself, do you have a teenager who is repeatedly…
+Don’t get me wrong.
+I know we’re talking about our children, and they don’t do it intentionally.
+But they sure seem to do it repeatedly, causing us to take on their drama and even suffer the consequences of their choices.
+Is this you?
+Ask yourself these questions to find out.

-- wearing you down with their burdens?
+- wearing you down with his or her burdens?

 - taking advantage of your generosity?